 Supporting our work will give animals who need our help a second chance in life, offering them a life they truly deserve and a bright future, full of happiness and love.

-Although affiliated to the national RSPCA, we are not directly funded by them, however, do receive a limited amount of grant income from headquarters (approximatley £18000 in 2010)
+Although affiliated to the national RSPCA, we are not directly funded by them.
+We do, however, receive a limited amount of grant income from the national RSPCA towards our running costs (approximately £24,000 in 2017).

 The entire centres running costs, including staff wages, must be met by raising funds locally.
 The support of the community is vital to the survival of the animal centre and the continuance of its work.
 We rely heavily on public donations and the generosity of individuals, companies and groups to enable us to provide the care and support needed for the animals.
 Our volunteers play a vital role and support us in many ways, from helping with the animals to volunteering at fundraising events.
 Without the help of our volunteers and generous public donations, the animal centre would not be able to keep it’s doors open.